Re-opens Wednesday 2 April to 30 December

 Step inside the beautifully restored Merchant’s House and enter the drama of a Victorian family in crisis.
 The ghosts of the past - the desperate husband, the consoling wife and her accusing sister – are brought to life in a brand new audio-visual presentation in the Victorian Drawing Room.
 Further exploration of this magnificent house will reveal smaller dramas in other rooms while the scene is set for visitors with a new introductory exhibition on the ground floor.

 In our temporary exhibition space you’ll find Hatched, Matched and Dispatched an exhibition highlighting some of the beautiful garments from the textile collections of Jersey Heritage.
-Christening Robes and cloaks, Wedding outfits worn by Jersey people from the mid 19th Century to present day and elaborately embroidered mourning clothes.
+Christening Robes and cloaks, Wedding outfits worn by Jersey people from the mid 19th Century to present day and elaborately embroidered mourning clothes, until 8 June.
 Sponsored by Credit Suisse.

 No 9 Pier Road - the Merchant’s House.
 On the evening of 27th August 1869, a momentous decision was taken by the family that lived at No 9 Pier Road.
 Dr Charles Ginestet persuaded his wife Jeanne that they should abandon their beautiful home and flee to France to start a new life.
 They would be leaving behind friends and family but also a nightmare of debts and legal proceedings….